-Create a Digital Showroom Experience for £150 or less
+Create a Digital Showroom for £150 or Less

-With digital showrooms now commonplace among brands like Tommy Hilfiger and Hugo Boss, the message is loud and clear: digital showrooming is highly efficient and highly effective.
-In this updated article, we share the secrets to creating your own digital showroom experience for £150 or less.
+Digital showrooms in fashion are commonplace among brands like Tommy Hilfiger and Hugo Boss and the message is loud and clear: digital showrooms ares highly efficient and highly effective.
+In this updated article, we share our advice for creating an immersive digital showroom experience and look at the Tommy Hilfiger digital showroom.

 The Tommy Hilfiger Digital Showroom

-Firstly I warmly congratulate Daniel Grieder, chief executive of Tommy Hilfiger (TH), and his in-house team on the stunning quality of their first digital sales showroom.
+Firstly I warmly congratulate Daniel Grieder, chief executive of Tommy Hilfiger (TH), and his in-house team on the stunning quality of the first Tommy Hilfiger digital showroom.
 The message from Grieder is simple: digital show-rooming is more efficient and more effective; buyers and sales people like it; it’s not the future, it is the now.

 Creating a Digital Showroom